amnakhan-ak/-Password-Security-System-/README.md

 After opening the file, you can run the simulation to test the password entry and validation process.

 # - PROJECT OUTPUT:
+// Blue LED Light up and Lock is open.
 <img width="545" alt="OUTPUT 1" src="https://github.com/user-attachments/assets/da18ea47-fe31-47e0-9d6f-edc12bf9493b">
+// When the unknown person Enter the wrong password the system alarming by the Red LED Light and Lock will not open.
 <img width="548" alt="OUTPUT 2" src="https://github.com/user-attachments/assets/4693f71c-70bb-4cf8-9161-cb45318de4ff">